-It’s best to seek professional help to work out the underlying cause of emotional numbness and appropriate treatment.
-In the meantime, there are a number of things you can do including making changes to your lifestyle and behaviours.
+It’s best to seek professional help to work out the underlying cause of feeling numb and find appropriate treatment.
+In the meantime, there are a number of things you can try, including making changes to your lifestyle and behaviours.

 Seeing your GP

-Your GP can assess you, prescribe some medications, and refer you to a mental health professional if necessary.
-They can put you on a mental health plan, and this means Medicare may help pay for up to 10 sessions with a mental health professional.
-You can learn more about the different types of mental health professionals at Healthdirect Australia.
+Your GP can assess you, as well as prescribe medications if necessary.
+They can provide you a mental health care plan, and this means Medicare may help pay for up to 20 sessions with a mental health professional.
+Your GP might refer you to a psychologist or psychiatrist for further treatment and therapy.
+You can learn more about the difference between a psychologist or psychiatrist in this article.